sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 )
 ```

-After running the script we can now look at it from a tract perspective
+After running the script we look at it from a tract perspective
 by dumping it with the classical command:

 ```bash
 tract ./custom_deepspeech.nnef.tgz --nnef-tract-core -O dump
 ```

-we observe a peculiar output dimension
+We observe a peculiar output dimension:

 ```bash
     ━━━ B,-3+(S+3)/4,40,F32